opendistro/for-elasticsearch-docs/docs/elasticsearch/index-alias.md

 An alias is a virtual index name that can point to one or more indices.

-If your data is spread across multiple indices, rather than keeping track of which indices to query, you can create an alias and query that instead.
+If your data is spread across multiple indices, rather than keeping track of which indices to query, you can create an alias and query it instead.

 For example, if you’re storing logs into indices based on the month and you frequently query the logs for the previous two months, you can create a `last_2_months` alias and update the indices it points to each month.

-Since you can switch the indices an alias points to at any time, referring to indices using aliases in your applications allows you to reindex your data without any downtime.
+Because you can change the indices an alias points to at any time, referring to indices using aliases in your applications allows you to reindex your data without any downtime.

 ---